-Figure 5 below outlines which data is entered and owned by which party, and who can see what data at which point through the passport lifecycle.
+Figure 7 below outlines which data is entered and owned by which party, and who can see what data at which point through the passport lifecycle.
+Each party remains contractually responsible for entering their own data in the same way they do today with the paper system.